kexa-io/git-action-ready-to-run/README.md

 Set each variable in your github repository secret with the prefix "AZ1_" Prefix is defined in "/config/azure.json"

-So you will have :
+So you will have in your github secrets the following variable with the corresponding credentials as values:

 - AZ1_AZURECLIENTID
 - AZ1_AZURECLIENTSECRET